andreassommer/ifdiff/speedtracker/docs/README.md

 # Speedtracker: Performance Regression Testing

 ## What is Speedtracker?
-Speedtracker is a module within IFDIFF for testing for long-term performance regressions.
-It tracks versions of the project's development, as well as performance benchmarks.
-When invoked, it successively loads each snapshot, runs the benchmarks on that snapshot, and collects the results.
+Speedtracker is a module within IFDIFF to test for performance regressions.
+It tracks versions of the project's development ("snapshots") as well as performance benchmarks.
+When invoked, it successively loads each snapshot, runs the benchmarks on that snapshot, and collects and displays the results.
+These versions are simply Git commits stored under a name.
+It is also possible to call Speedtracker directly using Git commit SHAs, without creating a snapshot beforehand.

 ## Goals and Requirements
 Speedtracker is intended to track long-term deteriorations in the performance